 "I looked over your supply list, Sir.
 If you wish to wait I can have it put together for you right away.
 It should not take very long."

 The man threw a quick look at the window then shook his head.
-"I don't have time to wait now; I'll be back tomorrow," he announced.
+"I do not have the time to wait now; I shall be back tomorrow," he announced.

 The man at the table next to Wufei snorted once the door had closed behind Lord Peacecraft.
 "He calls us cowards, and then he runs like a rabbit making sure he gets home before the sun sinks."